pi3r0/Whoomies_interview/README.md

 #### Movie comments number

-The movie comments number are broke and unlike to the real comment, Code the job on /Movies (partailly coded) to set the right comment number to a particular movie.
+The movie comments number is broken and not corresponding to the real comments number, Code the job on /Movies (partailly coded) to set the right comment number to a particular movie.

 ### Triggers